douglasgreen/outlines/computing/computer_programming/code_reviews.md

 3. Ask for Specifics:

     -   If feedback is vague or unclear, politely ask for specific examples or suggestions for improvement.
-    -   Example: If someone says, \"This code is inefficient,\" you might ask, \"Can you point to specific parts where you think efficiency can be improved?\"
+    -   Example: If someone says, "This code is inefficient," you might ask, "Can you point to specific parts where you think efficiency can be improved?"

 4. Respond Constructively: